inspircd/docs/docs/3/installation/source.md

 ### What systems can InspIRCd be built on?

-InspIRCd can be built on on the following platforms:
+InspIRCd can be built on the following platforms:

 - Most recent BSD variants using the Clang or GCC compilers and the GNU toolchain (Make, etc).